Exclusive to DET/CHE members, we are offering the 2021 DET/CHE Leadership Program!

-In this interactive session, facilitators Arnita Porter will offer insight on the importance of creating welcoming, supportive, student-centered online learning environments to increase belonging and improve student engagement.
+In this interactive session, Arnita Porter will offer insight on the importance of creating welcoming, supportive, student-centered online learning environments to increase belonging and improve student engagement.
 They will also share equity-based strategies and tools to assist with institutional efforts towards digital bridging to improve online student success outcomes.

 Social justice is at the center of Arnita’s practice as an educator, artist/cultural worker, and attorney with a background in public policy, who works for equity at the intersection of race, culture, and gender.
 A certified Culturally Responsive Teaching and Learning (CRTL) Facilitator, Arnita facilitates social justice-based workshops and trainings to dismantle oppressive systems, advance racial equity, and promote personal and organizational wellness and transformation through cultural humility, bridging and belonging, and the healing arts.
 She develops online course content and facilitates trainings, with a focus on equity-minded inclusive practices for instructional faculty, counselors, advisors, classified professionals, administrators, and students.
 As the Online Student Equity Specialist for the Student Experience Division of the California Virtual College-Online Education Initiative (CVC-OEI), Arnita co-created Equity and Culturally Responsive Teaching in the Online Learning Environment and developed equity modules for Online College Counseling and Online Mental Health Counseling for Non-Clinicians, courses offered by the CCC Online Network of Educators (@ONE).
 She teaches in the Los Angeles Community College District and the Mt.
 San Jacinto College District.